AndreiS-gh/aws-accelerate/aws-security/README.md

 - ***Set Up Amazon S3 Default Encryption via KMS***
     -  Navigate to Amazon S3 using the shortcut bar or the unified search bar.
-    -  Click on the bucket, and navigate to the Properties tab.
+    -  Create a new  bucket, and navigate to the Properties tab.
     -  Scroll down to Default encryption, and click Edit.
     -  Under Default encryption, set the following values:
     -  Encryption key type: Select AWS Key Management Service key (SSE-KMS).